All Episodes

 They are the opposite of what their PR or the buzz or the image of them is.

-And now they've they're out there defending something that isn't true, that they are just now awakening to the fact that they really can't defend this.
+And now they're out there defending something that isn't true, that they are just now awakening to the fact that they really can't defend this.

 They are stupid and smug about it.

-Here, here's here's some more youval Levin.
+Here, here's some more, Yuval Levin.

 They never have to defend their ideology.